 www.vistsbexley.com is the comprehensive ‘in world’ or fictional website accompanying the project conceived by Dr Claire Macneill.

 In addition to a number of excellent colleagues at the London Borough of Bexley, there have been some key people involved in this work.
 Suha Al-Khayyat (alumna from DE 99 and Little Fish) has been project manager with Dr Claire Macneill (Mashup!
 Productions) as co-creator and consultant.
 Ross Bolwell (DE08 and Emergency Exit Arts) has been key and, indeed, we have partnered Emergency Exit Arts for the project whose associated artists have added so much to the process.
-Dr Adelina Ong (Central) has been attached to this latest performing places project as research documenter and Maria Ignacia Goycoolea has been an MA Applied Theatre placement student on the project.
+Dr Adelina Ong (Central) has been attached to this latest performing places project as research documenter and Maria Ignacia Goycoolea and Laetitia Butler have been MA Applied Theatre placement students on the project.
 The support from Bexley Council has been considerable and energetic.